emirix7/R3nzTheCodeGOD/README.md

 </p>
 <p align="center">
   <em>
     I'm a developer living in Turkey <b>Full stack</b>.
-I have developed myself a lot in languages such as <b>C / C ++, Python</b> and now I am a young person who is interested in Reverse engineering and continues to learn.
+I have improve myself a lot in languages such as <b>C / C ++, Python</b> and now I am a young person who is interested in Reverse engineering and continues to learn.
   </em>
   <br>
 <hr>